 PlayStation Now (PSNow) is a Netflix-esque streaming service for PlayStation 4 and PC.
-Subscribers have unlimited access to stream a collection of PlayStation 3 and PlayStation 4 games over the internet on their PlayStation 4 console or PC.
+Subscribers have unlimited access to stream a collection of PlayStation 3 and PlayStation 4 games over the internet on their PlayStation 4, PlayStation 5, or PC.

 How Does it Work?

 Subscribers have access to the massive catalog of games for as long as their membership lasts.
-The games are streamed online like the shows we watch on Netflix or Disney +.
+The majority of the games are streamed online like the shows we watch on Netflix or Disney +.
 There is a selection of around 300 games available for download through the service.

 How Much Does it Cost?